Aldridge

-Aldridge is an industrial town in the Walsall borough, West Midlands, England.
-It is historically a village that was part of Staffordshire until 1974.
+Aldridge is a town in the Metropolitan Borough of Walsall in the West Midlands, England.
+It was historically a village, which was part of Staffordshire until 1974.
 The town is 3 mi from Brownhills, 5 mi from Walsall, 6 mi from Sutton Coldfield and 7 mi from Lichfield.
-The town is also the second-largest town in the Walsall Borough (By population after Walsall).
+The town is also the second-largest town in the Walsall Borough (by population, after Walsall).

 History

 The name "Aldridge" is derived from the Anglo-Saxon alr or alre + wīc meaning 'alder (tree) + village'.
 Another suggestion is that the name "Aldridge" means "outlying farm among alder-trees", from the Old English alor and wīc.
 It was recorded as Alrewic in the Domesday Book of 1086 when it was valued at 15 shillings and had a population of seven households; the Lord was Robert (d'Oilly) and the tenant-in-chief was William son of Ansculf.
 The name was recorded as Alrewich and Allerwych in the 12th century.

 Aldridge began as a small agricultural settlement, with farming being the most common occupation up until the 19th century.

 In the 1800s, Aldridge became an industrial town with coal mines and lime kilns.
 The coal and clay in the area prompted many to set up collieries and brickworks.
 Aldridge clay is especially useful in the manufacture of blue bricks.
 The 1881 census shows that the mines and brickworks were major employers.
 Because the coal and clay beneath the eastern side of Aldridge (towards Stonnall) is located much deeper under the surface, extraction of this coal and clay would not have been economically viable.
-As a result, farms continued to dominate the eastern part, though a sand quarry was set up and still remains on Birch Lane.
+As a result, farms continued to dominate the eastern part, though a sand quarry was set up and remains on Birch Lane.

+Nineteenth and early twentieth century Ordnance Survey maps show an area named Pool Green to the south of Aldridge, across the railway line from Aldridge railway station.
+A large pool was drained and filled in when the railway line was constructed.
+Pool Green may have been the site of a Saxon settlement, though no finds have been reported and the area has since been redeveloped.

 During the 20th century, modern shops were built in the centre of Aldridge, as well as council buildings.
-During the Second World War, a small airport called Aldridge Airport was used during the for military personnel and was then used for passenger services for a time.
+During the Second World War, the small Aldridge Airport was used for military planes.
+It was subsequently used for passenger services for a time.

-Aldridge became an urban district in Staffordshire in 1894.
-Other villages within the district included Pelsall, Walsall Wood, Clayhanger and Streetly.
-These areas began to grow substantially with private house building from the 1930s, mostly bought by families relocating from the central areas of Walsall.
+Aldridge became an urban district in Staffordshire in 1934.
+As well as the parish of Aldridge the urban district contained the parishes of Great Barr, Pelsall and Rushall.
+Other villages within the district included Walsall Wood, Clayhanger and Streetly.
+These areas began to grow substantially with private house buildings from the 1930s, mostly bought by families relocating from the central areas of Walsall.

-The urban district of Aldridge merged with Brownhills in 1966 to form Aldridge-Brownhills, and then became part of an expanded Metropolitan Borough of Walsall in 1974.